JohnSnowLabs/johnsnowlabs/docs/en/alab/tasks.md

 <img class="image image__shadow" src="https://user-images.githubusercontent.com/17021686/204805373-4e5a5a7b-a520-4e9f-ad08-452bec165ef8.gif" style="width:100%;"/>

-> **NOTE:** When upgrading from an older version of the Annotation Lab, the annotators will no longer have access to the tasks they worked on unless they are assigned to those explicitely by the admin user who created the project.
+> **NOTE:** When upgrading from an older version of the Generative AI Lab, the annotators will no longer have access to the tasks they worked on unless they are assigned to those explicitely by the admin user who created the project.
 Once they are assigned, they can resume work and no information is lost.

 ## Task Status